 The first and most crucial step is to gain experience.
 You are probably now wondering where to start and how to gain experience.
 Did you know that successful dog trainers have a prior background as pet sitters, dog walkers, groomers, dog show handlers or boarding kennel supervisors?
 Strong experience or completing an apprenticeship with an established dog trainer is enough for your new gig.

 There are also some formal training programs offered by many professional schools where you can get a certificate.
-You can go tohttps://www.gooddog-academy.com/business for more information.
+You can go to https://www.gooddog-academy.com/business-new for more information.
 It is the first step that you need to take to complete your goals.
 Besides, strong knowledge of canine behavior is critical to success in this line of work as dog trainers need to modify inappropriate behavior.